awsdocs/amazon-ec2-user-guide/doc_source/launch-marketplace-console.md

 1. When your instance is in the `running` state, you can connect to it\.
 To do this, select your instance in the list and choose **Connect**\.
 Follow the instructions in the dialog\.
 For more information about connecting to your instance, see [Connect to your Linux instance](AccessingInstances.md)\.
 **Important**
 Check the vendor's usage instructions carefully, as you may need to use a specific user name to log in to the instance\.
-For more information about accessing your subscription details, see [ your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.
+For more information about accessing your subscription details, see [Managing your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.

 1. If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshooting instance launch issues](troubleshooting-launch.md)\.